MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-I-Agricultural-Marketing-Service-Standards-Inspections-Marketing-Practices-Department-Agriculture/subchapter-A-Commodity-Standards-Container-Requirements/part-27-Cotton-Classification-Under-Cotton-Futures-Legislation/subpart-A-Requirements/subjectgroup-ECFR07fd5594fe9f90e-Spot-Markets/section-27.93.md

 The following markets have been determined, after investigation, and are hereby designated to be bona fide spot markets within the meaning of the act:

-Southeastern, North Delta, South Delta, East Texas and Oklahoma, West Texas, Desert Southwest and San Joaquin Valley.
+Southeastern; North Delta; South Delta; East Texas and South Texas; West Texas, Kansas and Oklahoma; Desert Southwest; and San Joaquin Valley.
 Such markets will comprise the following areas:

 Southeastern